fictiq/-mythos.tattoo/src/pages/mythos.md

 ---

-## V. Maintenance, Updates, and Version Control of the Franchise Bible (The Codex)
+## V. Maintenance, Updates, and Version Control of the Franchise Bible (The Mythos)

 *Purpose: To establish procedures for keeping the Peachy Quest Franchise Bible accurate, current, and reliable as a living document central to the IP.*

-*   **Responsibility:** `The Keeper of the Codex (Transmedia IP Development Team Lead) is primarily responsible for the day-to-day maintenance, accuracy, organization, and integration of new information into the Franchise Bible, acting under the direction and final approval of the CAA.`
+*   **Responsibility:** `The Keeper of the Mythos (Transmedia IP Development Team Lead) is primarily responsible for the day-to-day maintenance, accuracy, organization, and integration of new information into the Franchise Bible, acting under the direction and final approval of the CAA.`
 *   **Update Triggers:** `Franchise Bible updates are triggered by: Formal CAA decisions ratifying new canonical details expanding on existing Bible sections; Approval of proposals for new world elements consistent with the Bible's framework; Resolution of canon interpretation questions; Approved clarifications or minor amendments that do not constitute a full retcon.`
 *   **Update Procedure:**
     *   `CAA formally communicates decision/new authentication/clarification to Keeper.`